 Before you register your study, please consider the following:

-- If you want to register a study on ClinicalTrials.gov, you will need to post the study results on the website within one year of study completion, regardless of outcomes of the study and regardless of the publication status.
+- If you want to register a study on ClinicalTrials.gov, you will need to post the study results on the website within one year after completion, regardless of the type of study and regardless of the outcome of the study.
 Once the study has been entered onto ClinicalTrials.gov it becomes part of the public domain and we need to ensure results are reported, in accordance with best practice and in light of increased awareness and scrutiny around transparency.